coder/coder/examples/templates/docker/README.md

 ### Agent is stuck "connecting" or "disconnected"

-This often occurs because the container cannot reach your [access URL](https://coder.com/docs/coder-oss/latest/admin/configure#access-url).
+This often occurs when the container cannot reach your [access URL](https://coder.com/docs/coder-oss/latest/admin/configure#access-url).
 The container may also be missing `curl` which is required to download the agent.

 First, check the logs of the container: